jwang1122/java/huaxia/homeworks/loopHW7.md

-* Write program to print out the following pattern on terminal.
+* Write python program to print out the following pattern on terminal.

     1
    2 2